-WARNING: A Be aware that adding aerodynamic extensions to handlebars will change the steering and braking response of the bicycle.
+WARNING: Be aware that adding aerodynamic extensions to handlebars will change the steering and braking response of the bicycle.

-D. Control Position Adjustments
+D. Control position adjustments

 The angle of the brake and shift control levers and their position on the handlebars can be changed.
 Ask your dealer to make the adjustments for you.
-Do not attempt to make these adjustments on your own.
+If you choose to make your own control lever angle adjustment, be sure to retighten the clamp fasteners to the recommended torque (Appendix D or the manufacturer's instructions).

-E. Brake Reach
+E. Brake reach